AdheipSingh/datainfra-website/docs/1.developer-documentation/key-concepts/04-Tenant-Infrastructure.md

 </div>

 :::info
-In BaaZ, tenant infrastructure is kubernetes nodepools/nodegroups.
+In BaaZ, tenant infrastructure is k8s nodepools/nodegroups.
 A dataplane can consist of N no of tenant infrastructure.
 Tenant infrastructure is abstracted based on application type and not on each tenant.
 What this basically means is BaaZ does not create tenant infra for each tenant.
 Example: If you are building Postgres as a Service, we create tenant infra ie pg-small-tenant-infra which a single nodepool.
-Free tier User > Shared Dataplane > Pg-Small-Tenant-Infra Nodepool.
 :::